Tux/Text-CSV_XS/doc/CSV_XS.md

 ## BOM

 BOM  (or Byte Order Mark)  handling is available only inside the ["header"](#header) method.
-This method supports the following encoding:  `utf-8`, `utf-1`, `utf-32be`, `utf-32le`, `utf-16be`, `utf-16le`, `utf-ebcdic`, `scsu`, `bocu-1`, and `gb-18030`.
+This method supports the following encodings: `utf-8`, `utf-1`, `utf-32be`, `utf-32le`, `utf-16be`, `utf-16le`, `utf-ebcdic`, `scsu`, `bocu-1`, and `gb-18030`.
 See [Wikipedia](https://en.wikipedia.org/wiki/Byte_order_mark).